Eisenhower Crossing

 Eisenhower Crossing is a power center in Macon, Georgia.
 It is anchored by Kroger, Staples, Ross, Best Buy, Home Depot, Hair Depot, Legends Fitness, and YinzBinz.

 History

 Initial rise (2001–2004)

 Eisenhower Crossing opened in 2001, with the first anchor being Marshalls, which opened in July 2001.
 Target, Bed Bath & Beyond, Goody's, Famous Footwear Old Navy, Dick's Sporting Goods, Staples, LifeWay, Party City, Michaels, and Best Buy would all open later that year.
 Kroger and Ross opened in early 2002.
+In addition to these big-box retailers, several smaller stores were added, including Fashion Bug, Bath & Body Works, GNC, Payless Shoe Source, and more, many of which were duplicate stores from the Macon Mall.

 Expansion (2005–2006)

 A Home Depot was added in 2005, relocating from Westgate Mall.
-Eisenhower III was added in 2006, adding in a PetSmart, and an hhgregg.
+Eisenhower II was added in 2006, adding in a PetSmart, and an hhgregg.
 Shoe Carnival also replaced the vacant Famous Footwear in 2006.

 Early closures (2009–2017)

 Goody's closed in 2009, due to the company going bankrupt.
 In 2010, Ashley HomeStore replaced the vacant Goody's.
 In 2014, Dick's Sporting Goods closed their location at Eisenhower Crossing. hhgregg would later close in 2017, due to the company going bankrupt.
 As of June 2015, 30% of the Eisenhower corridor's retail space was vacant.